sdsc/sdsc-summer-institute-2019/0_preparation/software_requirements.md

 + [Download](https://dibbs.seedme.org/sites/dibbs.seedme.org/files/docker-images/seedme-workshop-2018-begin.tar.gz) begin docker image, this will be used to get started with the tutorial
 + [Download](https://dibbs.seedme.org/sites/dibbs.seedme.org/files/docker-images/seedme-workshop-2018-final.tar.gz) final docker image, this is a fully configured sandbox website

-### Parallel sessions: Machine Learning Overview (scheduled opposite Python for HPC) and Scalable Machine Learning (scheduled opposite Performance Tuning) UPDATE 8/3/18
+### Parallel sessions: Machine Learning Overview (scheduled opposite Scientific Visualization with Visit) and Scalable Machine Learning (scheduled opposite GPU Computing and Programming)

 Participants who will be attending the Machine Learning Overview parallel session on Tuesday morning will need to install R (https://www.r-project.org/) and RStudio Desktop open source edition (https://www.rstudio.com/) on their laptops.